m6ng/Undertale_Battle/README.md

 [![Video Link to Project Demo](https://img.youtube.com/vi/wzKYIb-_QJc/0.jpg)](https://youtu.be/wzKYIb-_QJc)

 ## How to play
-To run the game, go to an IDE that supports running Java, and run the file "Fight.java".
+- To run the game, go to an IDE that supports running Java, and run the file "Fight.java".
 This should open up a window that is initially black screen.
 Clicking will proceed the game.
+- Once at the battle scene, select any of the 4 options to try stuff.
+- At the bullet-hell scene with the heart, use arrow keys (up, down, left, right) to dodge the obstacles.
+- Running out of health will result in game over.

 ## Important Game Notes
 - There is **NO WAY TO WIN THE GAME**.
 All the choices will not do anything and you will be stuck dodging obstacles for the whole time.
 - To restart the game, you would have to close the window and run the Java file again.
 You cannot do anything once you reach the Game Over screen.